cs3398-Edosians-lehrsplayers/CS3398-Edosians-S2019/README.md

 **Spencer** has implemented the random fact generator and link tracer.
 His next step will be to improve the grahpical implementation of the generator as well as design a user feedback tool to improve the suggested facts/articles.

 **John** has produced a large list of websites we want to use as our sources, as well as stored them in code.
 He has also implimented a random website generator from those sources in the context menu.
-The next step is to add this to the popup menu and look for ways to retrieve random articles from those websites.
+The next step is to add this to the popup menu and look for ways to retrieve random articles from those websites: https://github.com/cs3398-Edosians-lehrsplayers/CS3398-Edosians-S2019/blob/master/src/js/backgroundContextMenus.js This link shows the websites added to code as well as the random implimentation of them.